johnjones4/the-initial-commit/_posts/2017-03-07-jessica-lord.md

 layout: post
 title: "Jessica Lord"
 description: "All of my personal work is open source, but the main one that I actively (try to) keep up and is used by some people are Git-it and its related repos."
+seo_title: "An Interview With Electron Creator Jessica Lord"
 links:
   - name: jlord.us
     url: http://jlord.us/